djolertrk/llvm-di-checker/README.md

 ### Using the LLVM DI Checker on GDB project (version 7.11)

-This section will show the usage of the tool on the real example such as GDB 7.11.
+This section will show the usage of the tool on the large source code, such as GDB 7.11.

 1) Download the source code of the GDB 7.11 from https://www.gnu.org/software/gdb/
 2) Set up build dir and run the ``make``